Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   - No authorizer
   - Lambda integration: `CruddurAvatarUpload`

-- To configure and attach the authorizer for to the `POST` route:
+- To configure and attach the authorizer to the `POST` route:
   - Select **Authorization** from the left pane.
   - **Attach authorizers to routes** tab, click on `POST`
   - Go to **Manage authorizers** and click **Create**.